Equestrian activities

 For more detail, see data table A27.

-Three years of monthly admissions data suggests that equestrian activities are less seasonal than many other sports.
-COVID-19 may have disrupted these activities in April 2020, but not as severely as for many team sports (Figure 5).
+Four years of date of admissions data suggests that equestrian activities are less seasonal than many other sports (Figure 6).

 For more detail, see data table B3.